 “At the national level, there may be a lot of division, but at the local level, people can agree on a lot,” said Russo.

 How to make a difference

 Equally valuable are the takeaways from discussions like this one at Print: A Bookstore.
 As Russo said, when it comes to building, or rebuilding, economic self reliance, it’s important for communities to try new things, to diversify, and call on community pride.
-In the case of the Gloversville Library renovation, the many hands of the community needed to replace of the handouts of manufacturing industry.
+In the case of the Gloversville Library renovation, the many hands of the community were needed to replace the handouts of the manufacturing industry.

 As well, the digital world is now at the fingertips of most remote small town residents.
 Places like Rumford and Mexico don’t need be isolated and insular company towns.
 The tourism and service industries and telecommuting are viable options for renewal.
 Small towns can also look to state and federal online resources that help them follow successful models for change.

 While loss of work and the identity it provides can be devastating, sometimes one door has to close before another opens.
 Such was the case for Patrick Daubenberger of Madison, Maine’s paper mill.
 After losing his job when the mill closed, Daubenberger was able to go to college and find new work options, as reported in the Press Herald.
 Welfare-to-work programs can also provide the encouragement and support to try something new.

 However, it’s important to remember, as detailed in our post, How Software Supports Welfare-to-Work Outcomes, that support is needed for successful outcomes.
 We applaud the efforts of the states and agencies that are developing tools, such as Idaho’s Employment and Training System, to facilitate this effort.
 And we celebrate the courage of those who tell difficult stories to bring about change.